rafaelpolicher/bookrating/README.md

 <h2>Functionalities</h2>
 The system offers three user levels with different permissions and functionality:

-User: Users can view posts, explore book reviews, and interact with the community through comments.
+User: Users can view posts and explore book reviews.

-Editor: Editors have privileged access, being able to create, edit and delete their own reviews.
-Also, they can manage the comments related to their publications.
+Editor: Editors have privileged access to create, edit and delete their own reviews.

-Administrator: Administrators have full control over the system.
-They can manage all users' ratings and comments, as well as have the ability to modify user roles.
+Administrator: Administrators have complete control over the system.
+They have the same editor privileges, and have the ability to modify user roles.

 <h2>Technologies Used</h2>